You are here:

 • Hybrid: Hybrid strains offer a balanced effect by combining both sativa and indica.
 However, the effects can vary depending on which strain is more dominant, so it’s important to know what you’re using to avoid any unwanted reactions.

-Start Low and Go Slow
+Start Low and Increase Gradually

 When first using THCA flower, especially if you’re new to it or trying a new strain, start with a low dose and increase gradually.
 This approach helps you gauge your tolerance and avoid side effects like dizziness, nausea, or an overwhelming high that might occur.